OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 where compatible units are any that can be reached in the graph starting from the meter's unit of collection as shown with the examples.
 They are the values in P<sub>ij</sub> that are true.
 For example, for the row with Trash, the columns for kg CO2, kg, Meter ton, lb, Short ton are true.
 Given P<sub>ik</sub>, these are determined by the function unitsCompatibleWithUnit below where you pass the unit_id of the meter (the row in P<sub>ik</sub> that corresponds to this meter type) and it returns the set of units (as ids) shown above.

 Now, say we want to graph Natural Gas as BTU meter(s) and Trash meter(s).
-The function unitsCompatibleWithMeters is passed the set containing both the meters and will return the units we can use in the graph.
+The function unitsCompatibleWithMeters is passed the set containing both meters and will return the units we can use in the graph.
 It will do:

 {BTU, kWh, MJ, cubic meters of gas, 100 W bulb for 10 hrs, US dollar, Euro, kg CO2, kg, Meter ton, lb, Short ton}